rishabh318/django-blog/README.rst

 Blogs
 =====

 Blogs is a simple Django app to conduct Web-based Blogs.
-The Blog module allows authorized users to maintain a blog.
+This Blog app allows authorized users to maintain a blog.
 Blogs are a series of posts that are time stamped and are typically viewed by date.
 Blog entries can be made depending on which roles have access to add blog.